ValentinWalter/Middleman/README.md

 )
 ```

-In the case of an action not having an Input or Output.
+In the case of an action not having an `Input` or `Output`, you would have something like this.
 ```swift
 SomeApp().run(
     action: SomeAction(),